Zanzan666/2017A2CS/Ch25/questions.md

 a.

-Iteration:A sequence of steps is performed a number of times
+Iteration:A sequence of steps is performed a number of times.

 Recursion: a function or procedure defined in terms of itself.

 b.

 Advantage: When designing a solution to a mathematical problem that is inherently recursive, the easiest way to write a solution is to implement the recursive definition.

 Disadvantage: Repeated recursive calls can carry large overheads in terms of memory usage and processor time.

 **2.**